Sopa Negra: The Costa Rican Black Bean Soup Everyone Loves

 Everyone knows that freshly cooked black beans smell so absolutely delicious that it’s hard to wait to eat them until mealtime.
 Which is how I suspect black bean soup was invented.
 It was made into a meal, then, by adding a hard-boiled egg.
 Apart from being a staple in most Costa Rican home cooking, you can also find sopa negra on most restaurant menus.

-This sopa negra is a gluten-free recipe, vegetarian recipe, and vegan recipe if you omit the eggs.
+This sopa negra is a gluten-free recipe, vegetarian recipe, and a vegan recipe if you omit the eggs.
 It’s really a great recipe for almost anyone!

 Sopa Negra Recipe